WAXA: History

-The news format was adopted August 2, 2010.
+An all-news format was adopted August 2, 2010.
 To reflect the "WINK News Radio" branding, the WINK call sign was again moved from 1240 AM (which became WFSX) on August 26.

-On September 2, 2013, WINK dropped the news/talk format and adopted their current Spanish adult Hits format as Juan 1200.
+On September 2, 2013, WINK dropped the news/talk format and adopted a Spanish adult hits format as "Juan 1200".
 "Juan" is basically the Spanish-language version of Jack FM, both distributed by SparkNet Communications.
 WINK also changed their callsign on September 3, 2013, to match the new format as WJUA.
-It also simulcast on WNPL 1460 AM.